 For home storage we recommend chest freezers if possible as they do a much better job of freezing and keeping the cold in.
 Get one without automatic defrost.
 Automatic defrost is bad.
 It warms the freezer damaging the food and then refreezes causing freezer burn.
 If you have a freezer with automatic defrost – turn off that feature – automatic defrost shortens the life of all foods in your freezer.
 Our pork is vacuum packaged after five days of dry aging for the best quality.
 Treat it right for your dining delight.

 Note on Yield: A 250 lb pig yields a hanging weight of about 180 lbs.
 That is after slaughter and cleaning, head, skin, feet and tail on.
 This is how animals are sold – by the hot hanging weight after slaughter.
 Cutting to standard commercial cuts yields about 67% of hanging weight or about 130 lbs of actual cuts like you would see in the store.
 BUT!
 What happened to that other 50 lbs of your animal?
 We do dry age chilling during which there is about a 3% loss due to evaporation of water.
 This is good – it improves the quality of the meat.
 There is a little loss to trimming.
 The rest is oddments and a lot of good stuff.
 Eat them.
 Eat the pig nose-to-tail, top-to-bottom.
 All of the pig is delicious.
-Bones make fantastic soup and stew stock.
+Bones make fantastic soup and stew stock – great for healthy joints and paleo diets.
 The head can be baked, stewed or made into jelled pork, what we call brawn.
 The trotters and hocks can be smoked for use in delicious, nutritious soups where you get the benefit of the knuckle gelatin.
 The tail makes excellent soup stock.
 The back fat makes a fine lard for healthy cooking.
 The leaf lard makes great pastries.
 The organs are filled with vitamins and iron.
 Be a creative cook.
 Eat like a farmer.
 Use the oddments – It’s all great pork!
 See this article about What Good is a Pig.

 Curious about what is in a pig share?
 See these articles: